📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 • Tart apricot crisp is extra delicious served warm with a scoop of ice cream or whipped topping.

-• You can add about 2/3 to 3/4 of a cup of rolled oats to the flour mixture topping.
-Add the oats to the flour mixture last so they don’t get mushed up.
+• You can add about 3/4 to one cup of rolled oats to the crisp topping mixture.
+Add the oats to the mixture last so they won’t get broken into pieces.

 • Always keep an eye on the oven towards the end of the baking time.